By Martin D’Souza | Opening Doorz Editorial | December 12, 2016

 Director Abhishek Chaubey had the situation in control.
 He also had the two actors in his grasp: he knew what he wanted them to do and how.
 Vidya’s was a fiery character.
 Arshad, too, had this devil may care attitude.
 Both were up the wall.
 The ‘passion’ that emanated from the screen was to be seen to be believed.

 The one who lifted the veil off lip-locks

-It were the kisses more than the movie that was being advertised which proved to be a good ‘launch pad’ for Mallika.
-And she has never disappointed whenever she has been called on screen to test her boast!
+It was the kisses more than the movie that was being advertised which proved to be a good ‘launch pad’ for Mallika.
+And she has never disappointed whenever she has been called on the screen to test her boast!